cncf/tag-security/CONTRIBUTING/README.md

 When creating or reviewing pull requests, please refer to the [writing style guide](writing-style.md) to help maintain consistency across all of our documents.

+## Security Issues

+This group engages in [security reviews](../assessments/README) of projects to assist in improving their overall security posture.
+As part of those reviews, members may find or discuss potential issues.
+These findings and discussions (verbal, slack, or draft doc) are not regarded as a verified vulnerability and must adhere to the project's security reporting process.
+It is critical that contributions from security reviews remain close held to ensure adherence to a given project's responsible security disclosures process should an potential issue be discovered.